 Watching an instructional video rather than listening to an expert explain the process can be considered a visual learning example.

 What are the 3 primary learning styles?

-There are three main cognitive learning styles: visual, auditory, and kinesthetic.
+Three main cognitive learning styles are visual, auditory, and tactile.

 How does one know if he is a visual learner?